MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 If you don’t want Bing to be made the default search engine, you can exclude the extension from being installed by using the Office Deployment Tool or by using Group Policy.
 There are also ways to exclude the extension from being installed if you’re using Microsoft Endpoint Configuration Manager (current branch) or Microsoft Intune.

 > [!IMPORTANT]
 > Whichever exclusion method you use, be sure to implement it ***before*** you install or update to a version of Office 365 ProPlus that installs the extension for Microsoft Search in Bing.
 If you implement the exclusion after the extension has been installed, the extension won’t be removed from the device.
-To remove the extension, see [How to remove the extensions after it’s been installed](#how-to-remove-the-extensions-after-its-been-installed).
+To remove the extension, see [How to remove the extension after it’s been installed](#how-to-remove-the-extension-after-its-been-installed).

 ### Office Deployment Tool